Long Ago and Far Away (Tony Bennett album)

-Long Ago and Far Away is an album by American singer Tony Bennett, released by Columbia Records in 1958.
+Long Ago and Far Away is the sixth studio album by American singer Tony Bennett, released by Columbia Records in 1958.

 It features a mixture of slow ballads with a few slightly jazzy songs including "It Could Happen to You", "Fools Rush In (Where Angels Fear to Tread)", "Long Ago (and Far Away)", and "The Way You Look Tonight".

 On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.